odiedo/myFantasy/README.md

 ## Contact

-For any questions, feedback, or assistance, please reach out to our team at odiedopaul@gmail.com.
+For any questions, feedback, or assistance, please reach out to me at odiedopaul@gmail.com.